sigstore/community/CONTRIBUTING.md

     git push origin your-branch --force

 Alternatively, a core member can squash your commits within Github.

 ## Code of Conduct

-Rekor adheres to and enforces the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
+Sigstore adheres to and enforces the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
-Please take a moment to read the [CODE_OF_CONDUCT.md](https://github.com/sigstore/rekor/blob/master/CODE_OF_CONDUCT.md) document.
+Please take a moment to read the [CODE_OF_CONDUCT.md](https://github.com/sigstore/community/blob/main/CODE_OF_CONDUCT.md) document.